jeanP-tech/Technical-Support-Fundamental/networking.md

 Mac adresses: When you send or receive data through a network you need to have boh and IP and a MAC address

 **Packets**: when we move data through the network, we break them down into packets

+<h2>Language of the Internet</h2>
+**network protocol** Rules that make sure our packets are routed. efficiently aren't corrupted secure right machine named appropriately

+two protocols you need to know
+-Transmission Control Protocol - **TCP**
+-Internet Protocol - **IP**

+**IP** is responsible for delivering our packets to the right computer **TCP** handles reliable delivery of information from one network to another important - it let us share information with other computer